Outreach, Distribution and Engagement

 Thinking through how people engage with your initiative will begin during Research and Planning.
 After your Video for Change film is produced and edited, the next step is to implement your strategies for how people will see and experience the initiative, and how they will connect to both the narrative in the video and the issues presented in it.

 Outreach, distribution and engagement are all stages in creating that connection, and they are also opportunities to inspire collective action towards social impact.
 They are therefore crucial stages in the chain of activities for a Video for Change initiative to create social impact.
+To help start the design of your outreach, distribution and engagement activities we have designed an impact campaign builder which you download and work on with your team.

 All activities aimed at maximizing the social impact of a video are popularly called Impact Production.
 In the below video three experienced women explain what Impact Production is all about.